You can use Printify without connecting a store — however, in that case, you will need to submit your customers’ orders manually in Printify.

 You can still use Printify for your order fulfillment if you’re selling on a platform that Printify doesn’t integrate with, as long as it allows you to create product listings and collect payment from your customers.

-All you need to have is an online store (or a store within a marketplace) where your customers will be able to see your products and purchase them.
-It should be noted that a simple domain won't be enough, unless it has an e-commerce feature/plan.
+All you need is an online store (or a store within a marketplace) where your customers will be able to see your products and purchase them.
+It should be noted that a simple domain won’t be enough, unless it has a shopping cart feature.

 To create product listings, you can use our Mockup Generator and save the mockup images to your computer, then manually upload them to your listings.